 - Carbon fiber is a material that conducts electric current, although less than metals.

 - Metal elements included inside carbon fiber (e.g. threaded bushing) must be isolated with resin or adhesive to provide anti-corrosion protection.

 - Other disadvantages relate to repair of carbon fiber composites – .e.g. a broken bicycle frame.
 These parts are beyond repair often or repair is difficult and costly.

 - Unlike metal parts, carbon fiber composites are combustible which means that they may ignite and catch fire when exposed to naked flames for a period of time.

 - Carbon composite offers strength up to 5 times greater than steel (weight for weight).

-- Carbon fiber composite offers perfect conductivity.
+- Carbon fiber composite offers modest conductivity (less than metals).

 - Carbon composite demonstrates low thermal expansion– it expands at high temperature and contracts at low temperature much less so than materials like steel and aluminum.

 - Carbon is more resistant to material fatigue– elements made from carbon fiber offer more strength during heavy duty operation.